idfive/UniCal/README.md

 * UniCal (unical): This module provides the API, files, content types, and magic that generates everything.
 * Unical Features (unical_features): This sub module is included with UniCal, and its function is to provide initial content type/taxonomy setup.
 * Unical Feeds (unical_feeds): This sub module is included with UniCal, and its function is to provide initial feed setup/etc if you would like touse UniCal in conjunction with the feeds module.
 * UniCal Client (unical_client): This module is it's own project, and available for download at
   (https://github.com/idfive/UniCal-Client) This module allows you to embed a calendar in any Drupal site, anywhere, that will read via REST to the install where a UniCal site exists.
+* UniCal Styles (unical_styles): This module is it's own project, and available for download at
+  (https://github.com/idfive/UniCal-Styles) This module allows you to customize the calendar css, and have them available to all client sites.

 The idea is that any enterprise/organization utilizing UniCal will most likely need a "clean" Drupal install to act as the MASTER, serving events via REST to